isaacnmm/pestpolicy-hugo2XX/content/posts/prevent-paint-overspray/index.md

 ###  2. Spray air pressure

 Very high spray pressure is more challenging for the user to manage and leads to overspray and uneven finish coat.
-Consider medium spray pressure (40 to 50 psi) when carrying out spray painting
-- this pressure range is easier to control and reduces overspray problems.
-Avoid too low
-- pressure range as it causes incomplete atomization, which leads to a poor quality finish.
+Consider medium spray pressure (40 to 50 psi) when carrying out spray painting - this pressure range is easier to control and reduces overspray problems.
+Avoid too low-pressure range as it causes incomplete atomization, which leads to a poor quality finish.

 ###  3. Presence of Wind current